gitcoinco/grants-stack/.github/ISSUE_TEMPLATE/story.md

 **Open Questions:**

 **Notes/Assumptions:**
-- This includes writing test coverage for the functionality added in the ticket
+- This includes writing test coverage for the functionality added in the ticket, if necessary